How to Grow Broad Beans; Varieties, Soil Conditions, Harvesting and Yields

 How to Grow Broad Beans and Sowing Seeds

-Broad bean seeds should be placed 7 cm below the surface, in double rows at a spacing of about 15 cm.
+Broad bean seeds should be placed 3 inches below the surface, in double rows at a spacing of about 10 inches.
 The double rows offer better support for the plants in a fertile soil.
 They will also create a micro-climate for your plants creating much needed humidity for fruit-setting.
-The rows should be spaced 25 - 35 cm apart and should be set out well to allow for maximum drainage.
+The rows should be spaced about 3 feet apart and should be set out well to allow for maximum drainage.

 Another way of planting broad beans is to plant 2 seeds in each hole.
 That way, when the plants grow, they can support each other in windy conditions, and you will also double your chances of germination.
 However, if you live in a warmer climate, planting like this is not advised as it compromises good airflow and could lead to fungal diseases.

-How to Grow Broad Beans, Trellising, Pests and Weeds
+How to Grow Broad Beans - Pests and Diseases

 If you find your beans infected with blackfly or bean weevil, you can spray them with soapy water.

-As mentioned earlier 'chocolate-spot' fungus is also a problem for broad beans, especially if the plants are grown during prolonged wet periods.
+As mentioned earlier 'chocolate-spot' fungus is a problem for broad beans, especially if the plants are grown during prolonged wet periods.
 Both the leaves and the stems can become infected.
+Chocolate Spot can be minimized by improving the soil structure, thus allowing better drainage to occur.

 Rust can be an issue with plants that have been sown too late, and mosaic, which is a viral disease, can also attack your plants.
 If your plants have mosaic, the only treatment is for you to remove affected plants and destroy to prevent it from spreading.